Al-Muazzam Turanshah: Rule

-Death
+Assassination by the Mamluks

 On 28 Muharram 648/2 May 1250, Turanshah gave a great banquet.
 At the end of the feast, Baibars and a group of Mamluk soldiers rushed in and tried to kill him.
 Turanshah was injured, as apparently a sword blow had split his hand open.
 Wounded, he managed to escape to a tower next to the Nile River.
 The Mamluks pursued him and set the tower on fire.
 He was forced down by the flames and tried to run for the river, but was struck in the ribs by a spear.
 He fled into the river, trailing the spear.
 His pursuers stood on the banks and shot at him with arrows, even as he begged for his life, offering to abdicate.
 Unable to kill him from the shore, Baibars himself waded out into the water and hacked the Sultan to death.
 It is said that Faris ad-Din Aktai then cut out his heart and took it to the captive Louis IX, hoping to receive a reward, which he did not.
 According to some accounts it was in fact Aktai rather than Baibars who murdered him.